ChamanAgrawal/GSoC19_Report/README.md

 A standard super tableau is a semistandard super tableau whose entries are in bijection with positive primed integers 1', 1, 2' ... n.

 #### Class structure
 There are two types of classes in SageMath, element classes, and parent classes.
-Element class objects are generic elements of a structure, while the parent classes are model for a (mathematical) set of a structure.
+Element class objects are generic elements of a structure, while the parent classes are model for a (mathematical) set of a structures.

 *Class StandardSuperTableaux* and *Class SemistandardSuperTableaux* are the parent classes of classes *StandardSuperTableau* and *SemistandardSuperTableau* respectively.